Computer history - 1995

 The final major release of Ultrix (version 4.5) was released in 1995.

-IBM unveiled 12 new System/390 Parallel Enterprise Server models, which all use CMOS (complementary metal-oxide semiconductor) based processors.
+IBM unveiled 12 new System/390 Parallel Enterprise Server models, all of which use CMOS (complementary metal-oxide semiconductor) based processors.

 IBM scientists created a new optical microscope capable of seeing objects 500 times smaller than previously possible with conventional optical microscopes.
 The microscope provides an unprecedented 1 nanometer resolution, about five times larger than an individual atom.